LCAD-UFES/carmen_lcad/src/voice_interface/libvoice_google/ReadMe.md

   ```
 ***

+### 5. Problems to be solved

+  - Billing account?
+The same json can be used for everybody?
+  - When you run "gcloud init", it asks the user to login.
+Will it work in a different machine?
+Can we upload the config file (the .boto saved at ~/.boto)?
+Is this enough?
+In the end of the process, it says "You can create additional configurations if you work with multiple accounts and/or projects.
+Run "gcloud topic configurations" to learn more.".
+Will we have one account for the whole IARA project, or one for each developer?

 ### See more about Google Cloud APIS

 > Google Cloud APIs are a key part of Google Cloud Platform, allowing you to